OpenSourceKyle/OpenSourceKyle.github.io/_posts/2024-06-13-worst-mood-swing.md

 The goal isn't to "cure" these sensations, but rather know that we have the choice: to suffer with them or to learn from them.
 I see how I, my ex, my parents, my friends, people around me, etc. have all suffered with these traps, thoughts, feelings, etc.

 I don't feel lost, lonely, or a failure today.
 I feel calm, tired, and content.
 And regardless, those things that which I feel are not who I am.
-That said, I am feeling more and more ready to work together something bigger.
+That said, I am feeling more and more ready to work on something bigger.
 That'll be a post for another day, but I've taken some actions and scheduled more time to do this.
 I'll write on that later.